 At the countrywide level, the racial-ethnic distribution of civil engineering tech majors is as follows:

 |Hispanic or Latino||97|

-Students from other countries are interested in Civil Engineering Tech, too.
+Americans aren’t the only ones with an interest in Civil Engineering Tech.
 About 2.4% of those with this major are international students.

 How Much Do Civil Engineering Technology Majors Make?

 The median salary for someone in a career related to civil engineering tech is $54,670.
 This median refers to all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.

 To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
 The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
 Advanced degree holders make the most with salaries between $55,600 and $125,400.